 Some jumbo loan lenders are more competitive than others, “so it makes sense to shop around and compare offers, rates, and terms carefully,” Ailion says.

 Meyer recommends working with a broker if you’re in jumbo mortgage territory.
 “They will have access to multiple jumbo products and will do the leg work in terms of figuring out which ones you qualify for and which you don’t,” he points out.

 How can I avoid a jumbo loan?

 There are two possible ways to avoid a jumbo loan (aside from buying a less expensive home).
-These include:

 1. Make a bigger down payment

 The easiest way to sidestep a jumbo loan is by choosing a conventional loan and then making a down payment big enough to cover the difference between the home’s price and the conforming loan limit.